 Hike from Avigliana to Sacra di San Michele (One-Way)

-From this point onwards, the final stretch of the hike is flat, with the monastery always in sight.
+From there, the final stretch is easygoing and nearly flat, with the monastery always in sight.
+Before you know it, youโ€™ve arrived.

 View from Punta dell'Acconcia of the Sacra San Michele and the alps in the background